 Treats high blood pressure.
+A lower blood pressure can reduce the risk of strokes and heart attacks.
 Also treats attention deficit hyperactivity disorder (ADHD).
 Belongs to a class of drugs called antihypertensives.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to clonidine.